 - Energy exploration by private companies on public land

 - Construction of water and wastewater lines and treatment plants

-- Rehabilitation or demolition of a building owned by a state agency or university that is listed or eligible to be listed in the National Register of Historic Places.
+- Rehabilitation or demolition of a building owned by a state agency or university that is at least 50 years old

 The THC issues antiquities permits for archeological studies or work at designated buildings and structures.
 The Antiquities Permit Application forms for Archeology and for Historic Buildings & Structures may be downloaded from the Forms page.
 An archeological permit may be issued only to a professional archeologist who meets the definition of a principal investigator as defined in Rules of Practice and Procedure for the Antiquities Code of Texas, available in Statutes, Regulations, and Rules.
 Similarly, the project professional for historic buildings and structures permits generally must be an architect meeting the qualifications listed in the Rules, or under certain circumstances, other qualified professionals or contractors.